lu4nm3/scala-lessons/src/main/scala/_4_functional_programming_monads/lesson4_7_kleisli.md

 <h3>Kleisli</h3>

-The Kleisli monad is yet another way to compose these functions together in a much cleaner and succinct manner.
+The Kleisli monad is another way to compose these functions together in a much cleaner and succinct manner.
 `Kleisli[F[_], A, B]` can be thought of as a wrapper  for functions of type `A => F[B]` where `F[_]` is a type constructor.